 Anwesha has more than 6 years of experience in the development sector, with a focus on advocacy.
 She strongly believes in the power advocacy has in creating deep socio-political impact.
 Her strengths lie in operations and relationship development, and she has been an integral part of several development initiatives with stakeholders in Ministries, NGOs, as well as INGOs.
 At The Nature Conservancy - India, she works as the Fundraising Coordinator.
 Her previous professional experiences include working with NCPEDP, DPI, Saksham, Carleton University and Matrix Cellular International.
 Anwesha is very passionate about the environment and nature, especially since she graduated from Woodstock School, Mussoorie.
 She has an Undergraduate Degree in Psychology from Carleton University.
 Anwesha lives in New Delhi with her father, and loves to explore various eateries with friends and family in her free time.
 Additionally, whenever she gets the chance she loves to travel to the hills as she is at her happiest when in natural and peaceful environments.

 Ashok Biswal is a passionate nature explorer and keen wildlife photographer who is rarely seen without a camera hanging from his neck.
 He enjoys capturing nature’s mysteries through his lens.
-He manages The Nature Conservancy India’s project on restoring River Narmada and is based out of the Divisional Commissioner’s office in Narmadapuram.
-He has travelled extensively in East India to research on flora, fauna and other conservation aspects of wetlands.
-These works are reflected in his three books – ‘Aquatic Plants of Eastern India’, ‘Glimpses of Biodiversity of Odisha’ and ‘Biological Diversity of Regional Plant Resources Center’.
+He manages The Nature Conservancy India’s project on restoring River Narmada.
+He has travelled extensively in Eastern and Central India to research flora, fauna and other conservation aspects of wetlands.
+These works are reflected in his five books—‘Aquatic Plants of Eastern India’, ‘Glimpses of Biodiversity of Odisha’, ‘Biological Diversity of Regional Plant Resources Center’, ‘Common Plants of the Riparian Zone of the River Narmada’, and ‘Macrophytes of Ramsar site-Bhoj Wetland’.
 Ashok received his academic and professional training from the Wildlife Institute of India, Wildlife Conservation Society, Utkal University, Bharathiar University and Indian Institute of Forest Management.
 He is a field researcher at heart and spends any free time in the jungles exploring nature and capturing its beauty through photography.